Laurareed5/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+Document Object Model - An object representation of the HTML elements of a web page.

 2. What is an event?

+An event is an action that occurs on a web page as a result of user action.

 3. What is an event listener?

+A function in the code that waits for an event to occur.

 4. Why would we convert a NodeList into an Array?

+Because NodeList doesn't feature many of the methods provided by an array.

 5. What is a component?

+Components are bits of code that create HTML.

 ### Git Set up